 Most commonly used in perfumes, Ocimene helps the plant build defenses and works as an antifungal.
 There are three forms of Ocimenes: α-Ocimene, cis-β-Ocimene, and trans-β-ocimene.
 The aroma of Ocimene is herbaceous and sweet.

 Studies have shown Terpinolene to exhibit antioxidant and anticancer effects, making it a highly interesting terpene.
 When inhaled, studied suggest this terpene is a sedative.
 It is often called Terpinene and is known for its woody, smokey scent.

 Born from a combination of iso caryophyllene and α-humulene, β-Caryophyllene is what gives black pepper its spiciness.
 It has shown to be a combatant to epilepsy, chronic pain, and anxiety.
 This is because it is an agonist to the CB2 receptors.

 Geraniol is a monoterpenoid and alcohol commonly found in rose.
 It is insoluble in water and appears in a clear yellow color.
 This terpene has been shown to be an effective plant-based mosquito repellent.
 Bees even create it to mark nectar-bearing flowers.

 Terpineol combines four monoterpene alcohol isomers.
-It is most commonly found in strains that have high levels of Pinene.
-Subsequently, it can be hard to smell because the strength of Pinene can overwhelm the Terpineol.
+It is most commonly found in cannabis plants that have high levels of pinene.
+Subsequently, it can be hard to smell because the strength of pinene can overwhelm the terpineol.